ni/niveristand-aim-arinc429-custom-device/Docs/Theory of Operations/Theory of Operations.md

 ### Execution Unit Factory

 This Factory is included in the Engine library but executes on the host PC during deployment of the custom device.
-Each Execution Unit's data is retreived from the System Definition, channels references are configured, and the execution mode of each is determined.
-The output of `Create Execution Unit.vi` is deployed to the target and unflattened in the RT Engine.
+Each Execution Unit's data is retrieved from the System Definition, channels references are configured, and the execution mode of each is determined.
+The output of `Create Execution Unit.vi` is deployed to the target and un-flattened in the RT Engine.

 ## Execution Modes

 As shown above, the default configuration of the custom device executes all Execution Units except for Rx as asynchronous.
-Rx is inlined by default, which means the Rx Execution Unit's `Read from Hardware.vi` is called inline with VeriStand's Primary Control Loop (PCL).
+Rx is inlined by default, which means the Rx Execution Unit's `Read from Hardware.vi` is called inline within VeriStand's Primary Control Loop (PCL).

 The Rx Execution Unit's execution duration increases linearly with the number of ARINC 429 labels configured in the Parameters configuration file.
-If left to execute inline with the PCL, reading a large amount of labels will limit the maximum HP loop rate of the entire VeriStand deployment.
+If left to execute inline within the PCL, reading many labels will limit the maximum HP loop rate of the entire VeriStand deployment.

 This section shows different execution modes that are user configurable to maximize the system performance while maintaining deterministic reading and writing of ARINC 429 labels.
-Note that all plots are oversimplified to demonstrate the affect of the execution modes.
+Note that all plots are oversimplified to demonstrate the effect of the execution modes.
 The execution time for each Execution Unit and the PCL will vary greatly depending on the system complexity, processor capability, and the number of labels exposed in the configuration file.

 ### Default Configuration: Rx Executes Inline